btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 In addition, there are more parameters we can set, such as filtering system calls, bind mounts, overlay or union mount points, and much more, but that is out of the scope of this article.
 And we haven't even covered the `[FILE]` and `[NETWORK]` sections of the settings file.

-> If an `nspawn` settings file isn't present, the container will still launch, but to a virtual shell.
+> If an `systemd-nspawn` settings file isn't present, the container will still launch, but to a virtual shell.

 Let's now look at some examples.